kubernetes-sigs/kueue/docs/tasks/administer_cluster_quotas.md

 should match the names of the ResourceFlavors created earlier.

 Note that `memory` is referencing the `default-flavor` flavor created in the [single flavor setup.](#single-clusterqueue-and-single-resourceflavor-setup)
-This means that you don't want to distinguish if the memory is given from `x86-flavor` or `arm-flavor` nodes.
+This means that you don't want to distinguish if the memory is given from `x86` or `arm` nodes.

 To create the ClusterQueue, run the following command: